ricketytoc/tp/docs/UserGuide.md

 * Refer to [Specifying file path](#specifying-file-path) for help on usage of `FILE_PATH`.
 * The data file must be of `.json` file type.
 Otherwise, an error message will be shown.
-* The file path must be valid, and the application must have permission to write to the directory.
+* The file path must be valid, and the application must have permission to write to the file path.

 Examples:
-* `export ./data.json` will create the data file under the specified path.
+* `export ./data.json` will create the data file in the same folder as EmployeeManager.

 <div markdown="span" class="alert alert-danger">:exclamation: **Danger:**
 The export command will **overwrite** any file with the same name in the specified location.